 Gateway Sotheby’s Intl.
 Realty – Sutter Creek.
 Gateway is a customer driven Brokerage dedicated to achieving results and providing exceptional service to our clients in the purchase and sale of single-family residences within Amador, El Dorado, and Placer Counties.
 Being affiliated with Sotheby’s has sparked our interest in art and when renovating our office space we were able to create expansive walls to feature art.
 We are grateful to have been raised in the gold country area and proudly support local artists.
 Our featured artist is Sarah Dixon with a rotation of various local artists including Cynthia Dunn-Selph.
 54 Main St., 209-267-8233, M-F 9-5, S-S-10-4. gatewaysir.com

 Heart & Soul Studio – Sutter Creek.
-We offer classes in our studio by appointment but please visit our shop at 21 Badger Street.
+This 3,800 sq.ft. warehouse is the setting for a variety of fun on-going workshops, and is also available to rent for public and private events.
+They offer classes in their studio by appointment but please visit the shop at 21 Badger Street.
 Open 10-4 daily. www.facebook.com/suttercreeksoul, Instagram: @soul42, Email: firstname.lastname@example.org

 Petroglyphe Gallery – Mokelumne Hill.
-For May: See many works from fine artists known nationwide, and the inspired gifts in their Copper & Willow section of the gallery.
-Their clever greeting card selection includes cards for Mother’s Day and Father’s Day.
+For August: Barbara Conley, longtime Calaveras County artist whose medium is acrylic in meticulous detail, she paints rural landscapes and wildlife and likes to be referred to as a “historical realist”.
+Also in the gallery, see many works from fined artists known nationwide, and the inspired gifts in their Copper & Willow section of the gallery.
+Their clever greeting card selection includes cards for every occasion.
 Check out the unique gifts to go with the cards.
-This gallery features unique handcrafted jewelry as well as original contemporary works of art in oil acrylic, watercolor, ceramic, glass and textiles.
+Their clever greeting card selection includes cards for every occasion.
 8317 Main St., 209-286-1387.
-Open Thurs 11:30-5:30, Sundays 11:30-4:00. gallerypetroglyphe.com
+Open Thursday through Sunday 11:30-4:00. gallerypetroglyphe.com